pesto-students/capital-deck-backend-team1_ashish/README.md

 # Capital Deck

 This is a Finance Management Web Application which allows you to monitor your Finances and manage them conveniently bu using various various features like setting a budget for a month or getting monthly statement notifications to keep you updated.
+You can track your Finances in one place in the Dashboard in the form of graphs as well.

 # Table of Contents